 How do I know if I need Orthognathic surgery

-Your orthodontist can tell you if orthognathic surgery is needed as part of your treatment.
+Your orthodontist will tell you if surgery is needed.
 Depending on the severity of your case and the alignment of your jaw, you may or may not need surgery.

 How does Orthognathic surgery work?

-An oral and maxillofacial surgeon will perform your orthognathic surgery, and the surgery will take place in a hospital.
+An oral and maxillofacial surgeon will perform your surgery.
+This procedure will take place in a hospital.
 Orthognathic surgery can take several hours depending on each individual case.
-Once the surgery is complete, you will have about a two-week rest period.
+Once complete, you will have about a two-week rest period.
 Since orthognathic surgery is a major treatment, we recommend that you schedule some time away from work and school during the healing process.
-After your jaw has healed, your orthodontist will once again “fine-tune” your bite.
+After your jaw has healed, your orthodontist will “fine-tune” your bite.
 After surgery, you will have to wear braces, and most braces are removed within six to 12 months following surgery.
 After your braces are removed, you will wear a retainer to help maintain your new smile.

 What are the risks associated with Orthognathic surgery?